opentx/opentx-taranis-manual/s-port_flashing.md

 - The external module bay’s +ve pin has the same voltage as the transmitter’s battery

-  Check that the device being flashed is rated for the transmitter’s battery voltage
+  - Check that the device being flashed is rated for the transmitter’s battery voltage

-  If it is not then either change the battery or add a BEC in between the module bay’s  and device’s power pins
+  - If it is not then either change the battery or add a BEC/voltage converter in between the module bay’s  and device’s power pins

 - Use a servo cable with the positive and negative wires swapped at one end